missionpinball/mpf-docs/game_logic/credits/index.rst

 A game will always cost 1 credit per player.
 In this example, 50ct will give you 1 credit and $2 will give you 5 credits.
 When ``s_coin_left`` is hit 25ct are added (or 1/2 credit).

+This mode will also play sounds and show slides when adding credits or players since both can happen before or during a game.

 +------------------------------------------------------------------------------+
 | Related How To guides                                                        |